We made this tutorial in a rush for one of our customers; maybe someone will find it useful. He wanted to create a design similar to this:

 Make the background color transparent (double click on the color tab), and flip the layer using the mirror icon.

-I found, that I get better results, if the start of the repeat of the layer begins at different point than the original image to avoid interference of waves.
+I found that I get better results if the start of the repeat of the layer begins at a different point than the original image to avoid interference of waves.
 So I use the vertical move repeat tool to shift the layer.
 Just click in the layer, and it will shift that clicked pixel becomes the starting point.
-You can click until you get desired result.
-Then merge layer and image.
+You can click until you get the desired result.
+Then merge the layer and image.